 Taxis, Driving Instruction and Self-Hire Cars

-If a car is bought outright for the primary purpose of being a taxi, being used by a driving instructor to teach pupils to drive, or being a self-hire (rental) car, the VAT can be reclaimed.
+If a car is bought outright for the primary purpose of being a taxi, being used by a driving instructor to teach pupils to drive, or being a self-drive hire (rental) car, the VAT can be reclaimed.
 In this instance, the Government defines primary purpose as being at least 50% of the car’s use.

 Leased Cars and VAT